-I have been playing handbells for 35 years, for the first 20 years I played with various choirs as an Air Force spouse stationed throughout the United States.
-In addition to Harmony Ringers I am a substitute ringer at St Stephen Martyr Lutheran Church, North Canton Community Church and John Knox Prebyteran Church, I also enjoy playing the flute.
-I have been married for 40 years and have 2 adult children and 6 grandkids.
+I have been playing handbells for over 35 years.
+For the first 20 years I played with various choirs as an Air Force spouse stationed throughout the United States.
+In addition to Harmony Ringers, I am a substitute ringer at St Stephen Martyr Lutheran Church, North Canton Community Church and John Knox Presbyteran Church.
+I also enjoy playing the flute.
+I have been married for over 40 years and have 2 adult children and 6 grandkids.

 I direct the Adult Choir at St. Stephen Martyr Lutheran Church in Canton.
 I teach private piano lessons, am a member of A Chorus For A Cause and have sung with various local choirs, including VOCI.
 I earned a Bachelor of Music Education degree from Kent State University where I majored in piano and minored in voice.
 I also have a Master’s Degree in School Counseling from the University of Akron.
 I am retired from Jackson Local Schools as a school counselor; have two adult children and 8 grandchildren.

 I have been ringing handbells for 20+ years, beginning at church with my sons when they were in elementary school.
 I am employed full time as an Accountant, am the mother of 2 adult children and a proud grandma.
 I enjoy playing the treble bells and the challenge my position offers.
 In my spare time, I enjoy reading, baking, walking, sporting events and spending time with my family.